 - Using Antiviral Medication to Control Influenza Outbreaks in Institutions

 - Severe Influenza Among Children and Young Adults with Neurologic and Neurodevelopmental Conditions – Ohio, 2011 This CDC MMWR describes the challenges involved in a deadly flu outbreak at a residential facility for young people in Ohio during 2011.

 Take These Steps to Protect Residents, Staff and Visitors

 - Encourage staff to learn the facts about vaccination and get vaccinated against flu.

 - Tell your employees about websites that can help them find flu vaccination providers in the local community.

 - Require staff members who have the flu to remain at home until their fever has been gone for 24 hours without the use of fever reducing medications.
-In most cases employees with the flu will miss 3 to 5 days.

 - Separate ill residents from the general residential population.